codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 Publishing happens only for successful builds triggered on tag creation and is unavailable for manual builds.

-Note that using `*` wildcard in the beginning of the pattern requires to wrap the pattern in quotes, otherwise it will violate `yaml` syntax.
+Note that using `*` wildcard in the beginning of the pattern requires quotation marks around the pattern, otherwise it will violate the `yaml` syntax.
 {{</notebox>}}